YiZhang-Paul/Snooker_Data_Lookup/functional_requirement.md

 * user chooses the option to display history for a given year

-  * history for all/chosen event(__participated__) in chosen year will be displayed
+  * history for events(__participated__) in chosen year will be displayed

-* user chooses the option to display history for a given event

-  * history for chosen event(__participated__) in all/chosen years will be displayed

 ### _2.3.3 requirement details_

+> tournament history for current season will be loaded and displayed on default;
+>
-> tournament history for a player should be grouped by participated events, and under each participated events, match results for every participated year should be listed in an organized way.
+> tournament history for a player should be grouped by participated events, and under each participated events, related match results should be listed in an organized way.

 ## 2.4 Player graphs